boundary/pulse-api-cli/docs/reference/metrics.md

                      {AVG,MAX,MIN,SUM} -u {percent,number,bytecount,duration}
                      [-r resolution] [-x {yes,no}]

-Creates a new metric definition in an Boundary account
+Creates a new metric definition in an TrueSight Pulse account

 optional arguments:
   -h, --help            show this help message and exit